Including suggestions for use in hilly Sheffield

 3. But what about the (high) cost? – how much should I pay, and how might I finance it?

-Experience suggests that to get a basic e-bike for general but lighter transport duties in and around hilly Sheffield you will need to spend a minimum of £1000.
+Experience suggests that nowadays to get even a very basic e-bike for light commute/leisure/local shopping duties in and around hilly Sheffield you will need to spend a minimum of £1200 – £1500.

-However, to get an e-bike that will comfortably and reliably cope with heavier daily utility use you should spend £1500 upwards.
-Spend £2000 – £2500 for a machine that will have the power, gears and battery capacity for really relaxed everyday and utility useage around Sheffield and beyond.
+However, to get an e-bike that will comfortably and reliably cope with heavier daily utility use or longer leisure rides you should spend £2000 – £3500.
+This will get you a more natural feeling and efficient Mid drive machine that will have the power, gears and battery capacity for properly relaxed, reliable long term usage around Sheffield and beyond, and with more oomph for utility work around hilly Sheffield.
+This is particularly important if you are heavy yourself, and/or loading up with stuff.

 An e-bike replaces a car – not another conventional bicycle…